hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **SDG 11 "Sustainable cities and communities":** Implementing effective waste management systems on small islands will allow local communities to be more sustainable.

-**SDG 14 "Life below water":** Targeting small islands with developed tourism sectors will significantly reduce marine plastic pollution originating from there.
+**SDG 14 "Life below water":** Targeting small islands with developed tourism sectors will reduce marine plastic pollution originating from there.